 If you’re new to home-buying and busy getting to grips with deeds and disbursements, it’s natural not to have the long-term picture front of mind.
 But this is often when people first take out life insurance.

-Two types of cover to help protect your mortgage
+Types of life cover to help protect your mortgage

-If you’re looking to help make sure a repayment mortgage could be paid off if you die during the term of the policy, you could choose decreasing cover.
-Your premiums are fixed, but as the amount left to pay on a mortgage gradually decreases over time, so does the cover amount.
+If you’re looking for help to make sure a repayment mortgage could be paid off if you die during the term of the policy, you could choose decreasing cover.
+Your premiums are fixed and as the amount left to pay on your mortgage gradually decreases over time, so does your cover amount.

 If you want to cover more than a mortgage, and also help maintain the living standards of your family, you could choose level cover.
 The lump sum payout could be used to pay off an interest-only mortgage or keep up mortgage repayments, but it could also go towards general living costs and monthly outgoings.